Dhamodhar-DDR/MazeRunner/README.md

 # MazeRunner
 ### How to Run
-* If you are using Windows OS, open the the PlayW folder and run the MAzerunner executable.
+* If you are using Windows OS, open the the PlayW folder and run the MazeRunner executable.